databrary/www/databrary/input/upcoming/contributing-data/organizing-your-data.md

 # Titles and Descriptions

-* ### Names of Datasets
+* ## Names of Datasets

 	The title of a published study will retain the same title in Databrary, but we'll ask you to provide names for your datasets.
 We prefer that you use descriptive names rather than idiosyncratic names.
 Think of the most important components of your data.
-It could be include aspects of your dataset like the what the particpants were doing, the population or age group you were working with.
+It could include aspects of your dataset like the what the participants were doing, the population or age group you were working with.
-* ### Summaries of Datasets
+* ## Summaries of Datasets
 	We’ll need you to summarize your dataset in a short paragraph that describes the  participants, procedures, a physical description of the critical activities, and the setting in which in took place.
 You do not need to describe the motivation or rationale for collecting the data because this information will be attached to your studies in the form of the (un)published abstract.

-* ### Tasks
+* ## Tasks

 	We'll need you to name the particular activities participants attempted in your sessions.
 Like the dataset names, we want these names to be descriptive.
 You can further define these tasks by attaching any sort of  documentation you may have explaining your protocols or methodology.
 This could include instructions given to a participant.